launch week – easy town websites

 It’s been a busy morning.
 Four easy town websites opened the towns specials today, plus a number of town ideas now have their own page on the website towns and cities international.

 The Hub is the idea for an internet within the internet, which could also be used to simplify admin tasks for towners, tourists and patients.

-Each week a town will be introduced in connection with a special Hub feature idea such as tools for town admin, education, events or tourism.
+Some town ideas will be introduced in connection with a special Hub feature such as tools for town admin, education, events or tourism.

 13:37 – Berlin time